Disability Rights

 We still have work to do and are committed to deepening our understanding.
 Moreover, we are grateful to our grantees, community members, and advisors for their guidance, ideas, and partnership.

-Disability inclusion menu: A variety of ways donors can explore and strengthen disability inclusion in their grantmaking, operations, and organizational culture.
+Disability inclusion menu: A variety of ways to explore and strengthen disability inclusion in programs, operations, and organizational culture.